facebookincubator/velox/velox/docs/develop/TpchBenchmark.rst

 TpchBenchmark Tool Optimizations in Velox
 -----------------------------------------

-The tool exposes the following options (Note: use a single dash not a double dash):
+The tool exposes the following options (Note: When passing options for the tool use a single dash not a double dash; i.e. -option and not --option):

 * *num_drivers* - As described above this represent the number of drivers or executors used to process the TPC-H queries.